TilleyCodes/Secure_Password_Manager_Blog/_posts/2025-04-16-secure-password-manager-blog.md

 Recent attacks on Australian financial institutions (AFR, 2025) underscore that password security isn't merely theoretical, it directly impacts millions of people's financial wellbeing and personal information.
 By creating tools that make good security practices accessible, we can help reduce the impact of these increasingly sophisticated attacks.

+> 🔒 **Interested in exploring the code?** Check out the complete [GitHub repository](https://github.com/TilleyCodes/Secure-Password-Manager-App) to see how all these components fit together!

 ## **References**

 Australian Financial Review.
 (2025, April 4).
 Cyberattack launched on major Australian superannuation funds. https://www.afr.com/companies/financial-services/cyberattack-launched-on-major-australian-superannuation-funds-20250404-p5lp4l